ngxs/store/docs/plugins/websocket.md

 The plugin has a variety of options that can be passed:

-- `url`: Url of the websocket connection.
+- `url`: Url of the web socket connection.
 Can be passed here or by the `ConnectWebsocket` action.
-- `typeKey`: Object property that maps the websocket message to a action type.
+- `typeKey`: Object property that maps the web socket message to a action type.
 Default: `type`
-- `serializer`: Serializer used before sending objects to the websocket.
+- `serializer`: Serializer used before sending objects to the web socket.
 Default: `JSON.stringify`
-- `deserializer`: Deserializer used for messages arriving from the websocket.
+- `deserializer`: Deserializer used for messages arriving from the web socket.
 Default: `JSON.parse`

 ## Usage
-Once connected, any message that comes across the websocket will be bound to the state event stream.
+Once connected, any message that comes across the web socket will be bound to the state event stream.

-Let's assume that a server side websocket sends message to the client in such format:
+Let's assume that a server side web socket sends message to the client in such format:

 ```json
 {